oyeleke/av_test_flutter/README.md

 # AV TEST AID

-AV Test Aid is an iOS app which aids air men in taking their certification exams, by providing questions and answers.
+AV Test Aid is a flutter app which aids air men in taking their certification exams, by providing questions and answers.

 ## Getting Started